Bring Your Dog to Work Day 2022

 Organisations and individuals are welcome to donate more than the £150 requirement to further positively impact animal welfare charities.

-In the UK, on the day, due to the pandemic and to enable greater participation, a number of Zoom events will be held such as a chance to see a live stream of rescued Moon bears in China, Britain’s best home-office dog, best lockdown hero, best lookalike to pet parent or celebrity, and best child handler.
+In the UK, on the day, due to the pandemic and to enable greater participation, in 2021 a number of Zoom events were held such as a chance to see a live stream of rescued Moon bears in China, Britain’s best home-office dog, best lockdown hero, best lookalike to pet parent or celebrity, and best child handler.

 In the USA, PSI’s aim is to raise awareness for homeless dogs.
 They have a toolkit and tips and lots of ideas to help prepare for the day, certificates of participation and doggie attention notices, and suggest the following ideas to get involved: